artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/OtherRiscvCores/README.md

       | Kingston microSD | 32 GB | Pending validation |

       > [!NOTE]
       > At the moment, the SanDisk Ultra 32 GB card has been tested successfully.
-The Kingston 32 GB card is pending validation.
 Other Class 10 / UHS-I cards of 32 GB or larger may also work, but they have not been tested in this activity.

       > [!IMPORTANT]
       > The microSD card will be erased during the preparation process.
 Do not use a card containing important data.